 Wound Care Hacks Every HS Patient Should Know

-Wound care is central to the healing of Hidradenitis Suppurativa (HS).
-If wounds are not cared for properly, it leaves room for bacteria growth and possible infection.
+Wound care is central to the healing of hidradenitis suppurativa (HS).
+If wounds are not cared for properly, it can leave room for bacteria growth and possible infection.
 While every patient's wound care needs will be different, below are some of the hacks I've used to not only manage HS but save money too.

 Buying gauze in bulk

 Buying gauze in bulk from Amazon is one of my favorite hacks that I learned from my dermatologist following my first HS surgery.
-It saved my family sooooo much money over the course of my healing and I never looked back.
-As some of you may or may not know, a 20 pack of gauze can cost upwards of $5 or more a box.
-On Amazon a two-pack of 4" x 4" 12-Ply 200 count gauze is $17.87.
-You do the math.
+It saved my family so much money over the course of my healing and I never looked back.
 I use gauze on the majority of my wounds with or without tape––depending on the area.
 There are times the 3M tape irritates my skin after prolonged usage, so sometimes I take a break and wear men's underwear to help hold the gauze in place.
-If you have wounds under your arms, the HidraWear harness might help keep bandages in place without the irritation of tape adhesive.
+If you have wounds under your arms, the Hidrawear harness might help keep bandages in place without the irritation of tape adhesive.